EVERYTHING YOU NEED TO KNOW

-If you are intrigued by the wonders of the world, believe in epic love stories, enjoy tales of deception, appreciate architecture, are fascinated with history, marvel at how things were built long ago, and appreciate the art of illusion, then you must see the Taj Mahal.
+If you are intrigued by the wonders of the world, believe in epic love stories, enjoy tales of deception, appreciate architecture, are fascinated with history, marvel at how things were built long ago, and appreciate the art of illusion, then you must see the Taj Mahal, in India.
 It fulfils all of these yearnings and will captivate and beguile you, as it has me, and millions of others who have visited.
-Of course the Taj is a UNESCO World Heritage Site and also one of the New Seven Wonders of the World.
+Of course, the Taj is a UNESCO World Heritage Site and also one of the New Seven Wonders of the World.
 So, here is my ultimate guide to the Taj Mahal and everything you should know.

 Getting to the Taj Mahal